Saturday, May 30, 2020

 Gullivers closed after 56 years in January 2022.

-In 1970, Burt Katz decided he didn't enjoy the futures trading business any longer.
+In 1970, Burt Katz decided he would no longer enjoy the futures trading business.
 After a confrontation with his boss, he quit his job.
 Now, he needed a job to support his wife, Sharon, and three children.

 So, turning back to the pizza industry and the unique caramelized pizza he had created years before, he opened the original Pequod's Pizzeria at 8520 Fernald Avenue in Morton Grove in 1971 (their menu and website incorrectly say 1970), a north-west suburb of Chicago.
 He named it Pequod's after the whaling ship in "Moby Dick."
 The original restaurant is located at 8520 Fernald Avenue in a converted house.
 Its original logo was just a whale, although it has since been modified to be a whale wearing a thong on his head.